-To date, substantially all of our research and development expenses have supported the advancement of COR388 and our other drug candidates are in early-stage preclinical development.
+To date, substantially all of our research and development expenses have supported the advancement of atuzaginstat and our other drug candidates are in preclinical development.
 As a result, we do not allocate our costs to individual drug candidates.
-We expect that at least for the foreseeable future, a substantial majority of our research and development expense will support the clinical and regulatory development of COR388.
+We expect that at least for the foreseeable future, a substantial majority of our research and development expense will support the clinical and regulatory development of atuzaginstat.

-We expect our research and development expenses to increase substantially during the next few years as we seek to complete existing and initiate additional clinical trials, pursue regulatory approval of COR388 and advance other drug candidates into preclinical and clinical development.
+We expect our research and development expenses to increase substantially during the next few years as we seek to complete existing and initiate additional clinical trials, pursue regulatory approval of atuzaginstat and advance other drug candidates into preclinical and clinical development.
 Over the next few years, we expect our preclinical, clinical and contract manufacturing expenses to increase significantly relative to what we have incurred to date.
 Predicting the timing or the final cost to complete our clinical program or validation of our manufacturing and supply processes is difficult and delays may occur because of many factors.

-We initiated a global Phase 2/3 clinical trial of COR388, called the GAIN trial, in mild to moderate Alzheimer's patients in April 2019 in the United States and in September 2019 in Europe.
-We plan to conduct the interim analysis by the end of 2020 after approximately 100 patients in each of the GAIN trial's three arms complete six months of treatment and expect top-line results by the end of 2021.
+We initiated a global Phase 2/3 clinical trial of atuzaginstat, called the GAIN trial, in mild to moderate Alzheimer's patients in April 2019 in the United States and in September 2019 in Europe.
+We plan to conduct the interim analysis by the end of 2020 after approximately 100 patients in each of the GAIN trial's three arms complete 24 weeks of treatment and expect top-line results by the end of 2021.
+In November 2020, final enrollment in the GAIN Trial was 643 participants.
+Patients successfully completing the 48-week placebo-controlled period of the GAIN trial are eligible to participate in the open-label extension (OLE) in the United States.
+We started dosing patients in the OLE starting in April 2020 where they receive 40 mg or 80 mg of atuzaginstat twice daily for an additional 48 weeks.
+The OLE is intended to evaluate the long-term safety and efficacy measures of participants in the GAIN trial.